 PLEASE NOTE: It is not legal to prescribe or write orders for any prescription drug or controlled substance until the appropriate state and federal registration numbers are issued.

-Educational requirement as of 1-1-11
+Mandatory Educational requirement as of 1-1-11

 - effective pain management,

 - the risks of abuse and addiction associated with opioid medication;

 - identification of patients at risk for substance use disorders;

 - counseling patients about the side effects, addictive nature and proper storage and disposal of prescription medications;

 - appropriate prescription quantities for prescription medications that have an increased risk of abuse; and

 - opioid antagonists, overdose prevention treatments and instances in which a patient may be advised on both the use of and ways to access opioid antagonists and overdose prevention treatments.

 Boston University (BU) School of Medicine, with the cooperation with the Massachusetts Board of Registration in Medicine, the Massachusetts Department of Public Health, the New England Division of the US Drug Enforcement Agency, the Massachusetts Medical Society, and the Massachusetts Hospital Association, developed presentations entitled Safe and Effective Opioid Prescribing for Chronic Pain that meet the educational objectives of the statute.